metalinked/laravel-defender/README.md

 ## 📊 Viewing and Exporting IP Logs and Alerts

 Laravel Defender provides an Artisan command to review access logs and suspicious activity directly from the console.

+> **Important:**
+> Only logs stored in the database (with the `database` alert channel enabled and migration run) can be viewed or exported using these commands.
+> Logs written to the Laravel log file (`storage/logs/laravel.log`) are not accessible via Defender commands.

 This approach is secure and convenient, as it does not expose sensitive data via the web and works even if your app does not have a backoffice.

 > **Note:**